 In many ways, a website is a collection of copyrights.
 The text on the website certainly constitutes a fixed tangible work that will be considered a copyright.
 However, the HTML code can also be claimed as a copyright.
 And how about those images on the site?
 Yes, they are considered copyrighted works as well.

-When purchasing a website, it is critical a copyright audit be performed to make sure that you are not “buying a lawsuit.”
+When purchasing a website, it is critical a copyright audit is performed to make sure that you are not “buying a lawsuit.”
 The last thing you want to do is purchase a website and then be sued by a company like Getty Images for copyright infringement.
 A copyright audit involves metaphorically tearing down a website into its copyrighted parts and establishing the ownership and licensing rights to each section.
 With potential damages in the amount of $150,000 per image for a copyright infringement claim, spending the money to make sure all the copyrighted elements of the website are in order is money well spent.

 There’s one other oddity that comes up with sites and copyright.
 If you recall from our discussion above, a common law copyright is created automatically once a work is finished by the original author.
 When building websites, the original “authors” are often freelancers.
-The freelance party, and not the seller, may be the owner of the design you are trying to buy unless that freelance party transferred the copyright ownership to the seller at the end of the project.
+The freelance party, and not the seller, maybe the owner of the design you are trying to buy unless that freelance party transferred the copyright ownership to the seller at the end of the project.
 When contacted, most freelancers are willing to sign off on a copyright assignment, but you never know until you talk to them.
 Regardless, you must resolve the issue before closing the transaction.

 The average website is a collection of modules with unique copyright issues.
 Make sure you address each module before purchasing any online property to avoid being ripped off.